-…getting information, assistance, referrals or advice?
+…getting information, assistance, or referrals?

 Need help, but don’t know where to start?
 Start by making an appointment with SSCI’s Information and Assistance Specialist.
 She listens carefully, then offers options and assistance that will guide seniors and their family members to services, resources, and programs to meet their needs.